PTejasKr/AlumConnect-v-main/README.md

 ## Overview
 **AlumConnect** is a centralized web platform connecting **students, alumni, and college administrators** to foster career growth, mentorship, and collaborative events.
-It acts as a **one-stop hub** for jobs, internships, mentorship, projects, and event engagement — ensuring smooth communication, networking, and transparent progress tracking.
+It acts as a **one-stop hub** for jobs, internships, mentorship, projects, and event engagement — ensuring smooth communication, networking, and transparent progress tracking amongst students and graduatees.

 ---

 ##  Proposed Solution
-- Bridge the gap between students, alumni, and administration by eliminating scattered resources.
+- Bridge the gap between students and alumni, by eliminating scattered resources and enabling a collaborative environment to interact and collaborated with the graduatees.
 - Enhance employability through alumni-driven referrals, internships, and industry mentorship.
 - Provide admin oversight with dashboards for events, fundraising, and career tracking.